 Functional subtype: 19.5% of U.S. alcoholics.
 Typically middle-aged, well-educated, with stable jobs and families.
 About one-third have a multi-generational family history of alcoholism, about one-quarter had major depressive illness sometime in their lives, and nearly 50% were smokers.

 Intermediate Familial subtype: 19% of U.S. alcoholics.
 Middle-aged with about 50% from families with multi-generational alcoholism.
 Almost half have had clinical depression, and 20% have had bipolar disorder.
 Most of these individuals smoked cigarettes, and nearly one in five had problems with cocaine and marijuana use.
 Only 25% ever sought treatment for their problem drinking.

 Chronic Severe subtype: 9% of U.S. alcoholics.
 Comprised mostly of middle-aged individuals who had early onset of drinking and alcohol problems with high rates of Antisocial Personality Disorder and criminality.
 Almost 80% come from families with multi-generational alcoholism.
 They have the highest rates of other psychiatric disorders including depression, bipolar disorder and anxiety disorders as well as high rates of smoking and marijuana, cocaine and opiate dependence.
 Two-thirds of these alcoholics seek help for their drinking problems, making them the most prevalent type of alcoholic in treatment.

-The study reported that while seeking help for drinking problems remains rare, attending 12 step programs like Alcoholics Anonymous is the most common form of help-seeking.
+The study reported that while seeking help for drinking problems remains rare, attending 12 step programs like Alcoholics Anonymous is the most common form of help-seeking after noticing the symptoms of alcohol use.
 The authors also noted that co-occurring psychiatric and other substance abuse problems are associated with severity of alcoholism and entering into treatment.